pgorzelany/xapi-wrapper/README.md

     Wrapper = new Wrapper(SERVER_URL, CONN_PORT, STREAM_PORT, USERNAME, PASSWORD)

-You can then use the Wrapper methods and properties to interact with xapi
+You can then use the Wrapper methods and properties to interact with xapi.

+Options should be an object.
+Example

+    Options =
+      autoReconnect: true

 ###Wrapper.connect()